emrex-eu/.github/profile/README.md

 - [Standard](https://github.com/emrex-eu/standard) repository contains all f the information related to the EMREX standard as well as extensive documentation

-- [Glossary](https://github.com/emrex-eu/glossary)hosts the terminology used in EMREX and the other repositories.
+- [Glossary](https://github.com/emrex-eu/glossary) hosts the terminology used in EMREX and the other repositories.

 - [ELMO PESC](https://github.com/emrex-eu/elmo-pesc) contains the documentation related to interoperability between the ELMO and PESC data standards.